 Micro-Tec DB5 and DB6 reusable desiccant storage boxes

-DB5 and DB6 reusable desiccant storage boxes - key features:
+DB5 and DB6 reusable desiccant storage boxes:

 - Protect sensitive samples, parts, materials and assemblies from moisture